TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/buck/XL4015/readme.md

 The **XL4015** from *XLSEMI* is a popular step-down converter capable of outputting significant currents of up to *5A*.

-The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for as little as â‚¬ 1.00 in total:
+The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for as little as EUR 1.00 in total:

 <img src="images/xl4015_boards.png" width="100%" height="100%" />